devfile/registry/CONTRIBUTING.md

     - When updating a stack with a newer version of the devfile specification (e.g., 2.1.0 -> 2.2.0), the previous version of the stack **must** be kept for a minimum of one (1) year.
 4) Test your changes:

-    - Minimally, testing with odo v2 (`odo create`, `odo push`, etc) and odo v3 (`odo init`, `odo dev`, etc) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well.
+    - Minimally, testing with odo v2 (`odo create`, `odo push`, etc), odo v3 (`odo init`, `odo dev`, etc) and che (see [How to Test Changes > Che](https://github.com/devfile/registry/blob/main/CONTRIBUTING.md#che)) is recommended, however if your Devfile is used with other tools, it's recommended to test there as well.
 5) Open a pull request against this repository with your changes.

+### Registry Stack Review Process

+For every PR, containing updates for registry stacks the review process is:

+* All CODEOWNERS related with the stack are requested to provide their review.
+* The PR should be first approved from the stack owner & one eclipse che team member.
+* A devfile-services team member should confirm that the PR has the required reviews and if yes, merge it.

+For more informations about stack owners please take a look at the [CODEOWNERS](./.github/CODEOWNERS) file.

 ### Automatic Stack Image Update